-Virginia's Renewable Energy team serves as support for renewable energy deployment across the Commonwealth.
-Renewable energy programs focus on ease of deployment, equal access and contributions toward a carbon free electric grid.
+The State Energy Office serves as support for clean energy deployment across the Commonwealth.
+Clean energy programs focus on ease of deployment, equal access and contributions toward a carbon free electric grid.

 Clean Energy Virginia